What to do if something has gone wrong with your exams.

 Primary page content

-If you have an exam missing from your timetable contact assessments (@gold.ac.uk).
+If you have an exam missing from your timetable you should visit your school hub or submit an enquiry form.

-You can enter an exam room up to 30 minutes after the exam start time.
-After this you are not permitted into the exam room.
+You can enter an exam room up to 30 minutes after the exam starts time.
+After this, you are not permitted into the exam room.

-If you have any questions on what happens next you can visit the Assessments Manager in the Student Centre.
+If you have any questions about what happens next, you can report to your School hub.

 If you missed an exam or assessment due to poor time management, you will be marked as absent, and this will be reported to the Board of Examiners.

-If you are unhappy with the decision of the Board of Examiners, you should initially contact your department to understand the decision.
+If you are unhappy with the decision of the Board of Examiners, you should initially contact your Personal tutor to understand the decision.

 If you are still unhappy following this, you can appeal the decision based on the following grounds: